parasharabh/ngx-http-client-service/projects/ngx-http-client-service/README.md

 * Please check if the provided parameters value(s) of `http request` are getting reflected on actual parameters value(s) in browser console.
 * Please check if the provided parameters value(s) of `http request headers` are getting reflected on actual parameters value(s) in browser console.
 * Please check if the provided parameters value(s) of `http request headers parameters` / `http request headers query parameters` are getting reflected on actual parameters value(s) in browser console.
-* does it work if you use update the http Options manually (i.e. in a console of your choice)?
+* Does it work if you use update the http Options manually (i.e. in a console of your choice)?

 # Getting a "token missing" or "no provider" error.